-It is true that COVID-19 has exasperated a shortage of mental health professionals.
-That does not mean you won’t find one, but you will have to be persistent and perhaps ask for help.
+While many families are experiencing frustration in their search for mental health professionals, it doesn't mean that you won’t find one, but you will have to be persistent and perhaps ask for help.
 Start by reviewing these tips and resources.

 Try to be flexible with the timing of appointments.